NVIDIA/aistore/docs/cli/blob-downloader.md

                         or, when listing files and/or directories:
                         --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
-   --chunk-size value   chunk size in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units') --num-workers value  number of blob-downloading workers (threads) (default: 0) --wait               wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value      maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --chunk-size value   chunk size in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units') --num-workers value  number of concurrent blob-downloading workers (readers); system default when omitted or zero --wait               wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value      maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
                         valid time units: ns, us (or µs), ms, s (default), m, h